What Is Content Promotion?

 Last but certainly not least, keep in mind that no content promotion strategy is set in stone.
 The beauty of content creation and promotion, especially in the digital age, is flexibility.
 Make the most of it.
 If you see that certain types of content, such as podcasts and social media videos, are performing better, make more of those.

-If you see that you get the most active engagement when you tweet a blog post, focus your energy on Twitter conversations.
-To know what creation and distribution processes are working, you need granular data.
-Our Post Tracking Tool lets you measure the performance of external publications, track social engagement, monitor referral traffic coming to your website, and more.
+For example, if you see that you get the most active engagement when you tweet a blog post, focus your energy on Twitter conversations.

 Ensure Your Content Gets in Front of the Right Audience With a Cohesive Content Promotion Strategy